hsutter/gcpp/README.md

 - In C++17, both examples can be partly automated (e.g., having `Graph` contain a `vector<unique_ptr<Node>> my_nodes;` so that all nodes are guaranteed to be destroyed at least when the `Graph` is destroyed), but require at minimum manual liveness tracing today (e.g., traversal logic to discover unreachable `Node` objects, which essentially implements a tracing collection algorithm by hand for the nodes, and then `my_nodes.erase(unreachable_node);` to remove each unreachable node which is manual and morally equivalent to `delete unreachable_node;`).

-**(2) `atomic_gc_ptr` for lock-free data structures (with or without cycles).** Support scalable and concurrent lock-free data structures that encounter ABA and deletion problems and cannot be written efficiently or at all in portable Standard C++ today.
-A litmus test: If a lock-free library today resorts to hazard pointers or transactional memory to solve ABA and deletion problems, it is probably a candidate for using `atomic_gc_ptr` instead.
+### 2. atomic_gc_ptr for lock-free data structures (with or without cycles)

+The second target use case is to support scalable and concurrent lock-free data structures that encounter ABA and deletion problems and cannot be written efficiently or at all in portable Standard C++ today.
+As a litmus test: If a lock-free library today resorts to hazard pointers or transactional memory to solve ABA and deletion problems, it is probably a candidate for using `atomic_gc_ptr` instead.

 - Acyclic example: A lock-free queue that supports both traversal and node deletion.
 (Note: C++17 `atomic_shared_ptr`, also written by me, also addresses this problem.
 However, making it truly lock-free requires at least some additional complexity in the implementation; thanks to Anthony Williams for contributing implementation experience with `atomic_shared_ptr` including demonstrating a lock-free implementation.
 Finally, some experts still question its lock-free property.)

 - Cyclic example: A lock-free graph that can contain cycles.

+### Possible bonus use case (speculative): gc_allocator for STL containers

-<br>Finally, the following was not an original scenario, but it's an interesting case to explore because it might just fall out once a `gc_heap` abstraction is available and may have some interesting properties:
+Finally, `gc_allocator` wraps up a `gc_heap` as an STL allocator.
+This was not an original use case, and is not a primary target, but it's an interesting case to explore because it might just fall out once a `gc_heap` abstraction is available and it may have some interesting properties.

-**(Speculative) `gc_allocator` for STL containers.** `gc_allocator` wraps up a `gc_heap` an allocator.

 - When using a `container<T, gc_allocator<T>>`, iterators can’t dangle (point to a destroyed or deallocated object) because they keep objects alive.
 This turns dereferencing an invalidated iterator from an undefined behavior problem into (mostly) a stale data problem.

-See notes below for limitations on iterator navigation using invalidated iterators.
+- See notes below for limitations on iterator navigation using invalidated iterators.

 - Note: `gc_allocator` relies on C++11's allocator extensions to support "fancy" user-defined pointer types.
 It does not work with pre-C++11 standard libraries, which required `allocator::pointer` to be a raw pointer type.
 If you are using Microsoft Visual C++, the current implementation requires MSVC 2015 Update 3; it does not work on Update 2 which did not yet have enough fancy pointer support.